frontiersi/tenement-tools/README.md

 #### 4. Add the Tenement Tools plug-in to ArcGIS Pro
 In order to enable the Tenement Tools UI ribbon in ArcGIS Pro, the plug-in must be added to the ArcGIS Pro AddIns folder.
 In the tenement-tools folder unzipped above, copy the folder located in <code>tenement-tools\arc\plugin\backup_20210926\AddIns\ArcGISPro</code> (the folder one with random numbers and letters)and paste it into the ArcGIS AddIns folder, typically located here: <code>C:\Users\<YOUR USERNAME>\Documents\ArcGIS\AddIns\ArcGISPro</code>.

+#### 5. Add the Tenement Tools Python Toolbox to ArcGIS
+Finally, we need to add the ArcGIS Pro Python Toolbox to ArcGIS so the UI has access to the Tenement Tools analyses code.
+Open ArcGIS Pro and create a new project (or open an existing one).
+Open the Catalog Panel (if you can't see it, click the View tab at the top of the ribbon, then click Catalog Pane).
+Right-click the Toolboxes icon and click Add Toolbox.
+Navigate to the toolbox folder from the unzipped tenement-tools folder here: <code>tenement-tools\arc\toolbox</code>, click the toolbox called tenement-tools-toolbox.pyt and click Ok.
+This will add the toolbox to ArcGIS Pro.

+Congratulations, you have added the development version of Tenement Tools to ArcMap Pro!